mdn/content/files/en-us/web/http/headers/critical-ch/index.md

 - `<ch-list>`

-  - : A list of one or more comma-delimited client hint headers that the server considers critical client hints.
+  - : A list of one or more comma-delimited client hint headers that the server considers to be critical client hints.

 ## Examples